CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2

 \section{Abstract}

-FIDO2 is the standard technology for single-factor and second-factor authentication.
-It is specified in an open standard, including the WebAuthn and CTAP application layer protocols.
-We focus on CTAP, which allows FIDO2 clients and hardware authenticators to communicate.
-No prior work has explored the CTAP Authenticator API, a critical protocol-level attack surface that deals with credential creation, deletion, and management.
+FIDO2 is a popular technology for single-factor and second-factor authentication.
+It is specified in an open standard including the WebAuthn and CTAP application layer protocols.
+We focus on CTAP which allows the communication between FIDO2 clients and authenticators.
+No prior work explored the CTAP Authenticator API which is a critical protocol-level attack surface as it deals with credential creation, deletion, and management.
 We address this gap by presenting the first security and privacy evaluation of the CTAP Authenticator API.
-We uncover two classes of protocol-level attacks on CTAP that we call \aname.
+We uncover two classes of CTAP protocol-level attacks we call \aname.

 The client impersonation (CI) attacks exploit the lack of client authentication to tamper with FIDO2 authenticators.
 They include zero-click attacks capable of deleting FIDO2 credentials, including passkeys, without user interaction.
-The API confusion (AC) attacks abuse the lack of protocol API enforcements and confound FIDO2 authenticators, clients, and unaware users into calling unwanted CTAP APIs while thinking they are calling legitimate ones.
-For example, if a victim thinks he is authenticating to a website, they are deleting their credentials.
-The presented eleven attacks are conducted either in proximity or remotely and are effective regardless of the underlying CTAP transport (USB, NFC, or BLE).
-We detail the \vulns\ vulnerabilities in the CTAP specification, enabling the \aname\ attacks.
-Six are novel and include unauthenticated CTAP clients and trackable FIDO2 credentials.
-We release \toolkit, an original toolkit, to analyze CTAP and conduct the \aname\ attacks.
-We confirm the attacks' practicality on a large scale by exploiting \auths\ popular authenticators, including a FIPS-certified one from Yubico, Feitian, SoloKeys, and Google, and \rps\ widely used relying parties, such as Microsoft, Apple, GitHub, and Facebook.
-We present \counters\ practical and backward-compliant countermeasures to fix the attacks and their root causes.
+The API confusion (AC) attacks abuse the lack of protocol API enforcements and confound FIDO2 authenticators, clients, and users into calling unwanted CTAP APIs while thinking they are calling legitimate ones.
+For example, a victim thinks is authenticating to a website, when they are deleting their credentials.
+The CTRAPS attacks are conducted either in proximity or remotely and are effective regardless of the underlying CTAP transport (USB, NFC, or BLE).

+We detail the \vulns\ vulnerabilities in the CTAP specification enabling the \aname\ attacks.
+Seven of them are novel and include unauthenticated CTAP clients and trackable FIDO2 credentials.
+We release \toolkit, an original toolkit to analyze CTAP and conduct the \aname\ attacks.
+We confirm the attacks' feasibility by exploiting \auths\ popular authenticators, including a FIPS-certified one, from Yubico, Feitian, SoloKeys, and Google, and \rps\ widely used relying parties, such as Microsoft, Apple, GitHub, and Facebook.
+We discuss \counters\ backward-compliant countermeasures to fix the attacks and their root causes.
 We responsibly disclosed our findings to the FIDO alliance and the affected vendors.